dwyl/flutter-bloc-tutorial/README.md

 ```

 We are simply creating a class pertaining
-to each possibl state we've mentioned earlier.
+to each possible state we've mentioned earlier.
 Since we are extending `Equatable`
 to avoid any errors when comparing classes
 and avoid duplicate events being thrown,